jdeniau/julien.deniau.me/posts/2024-01-24-custom-behat-formatter.md

         return [
             // call the `onBeforeExercise` method on startup BeforeExerciseCompleted::BEFORE => 'onBeforeExercise',
-            // cann the `onAfterStepTested` method after each step StepTested::AFTER => 'onAfterStepTested',
+            // call the `onAfterStepTested` method after each step StepTested::AFTER => 'onAfterStepTested',
         ];
     }